leikingo/angular2-course/currency-converter/README.md

 To directly propagate an update of an input value, we can use event binding on the `input` event and actually reference the event with `$event`.
 The event has a `target` property which identifies the dom element that caused the event.
 Therefore we can use its value property to reference the new input value: `<input (input)="update($event.target.value)">`.

+*Two-Way-Binding* is a combination of *Property* and *Event binding*.
+Instead of binding to a property of the dom element we do a *Property binding* on the angular property `ngModel`, and an *Event binding* on the `ngModelChange` event.
+Since the event is now a the actual model value, we also have the target type of the property and not a string value.